tautvydasversockas/CSharp_Beginners_Course/01-console-application/README.md

     }
 }
 ```
 Run the application.
 You should see *"Hello World and Good Bye!"* in a terminal window.
-However it is usually more convenient to keep the `using` lines since by having them you are able to use everything from that namespace (in this exaple it is `System`) without the need of prefixing everything with the name of it.
+However it is usually more convenient to keep the `using` lines since by having them you are able to use everything from that namespace (in this example it is `System`) without the need of prefixing everything with the name of it.

 ### Step 2
 ```csharp